-If the optimal number of independent processes is known, one can simply use the LI mode (G = LI) with H = 1 and D equal to this number of independent processes.
+If the optimal number of independent processes is known, one can simply use the LI mode (G = LI) with H = 1 and D equal to or greater than this number of independent processes.
 Tree hashing in this case comes down to a simple parallel hashing, where the B-bit blocks of the input message are equally spread onto D different sponge functions.
 The D results are then combined at the final node to make the final output string.
+(The performance of such a configuration is discussed in Section 7.3.3.)